 Oxley Conservation surveyed the barn, specified the repairs, obtained the listed building consent application and road closure orders.
 We administered the repairs to this Grade II* listed cruck framed barn to address severe deterioration of the structural timber frame and to prevent the barn collapsing into the public highway.
 The project involved the complete stripping and recladding of the clay tiles and timber weatherboarding, which enabled the structural realignment and conservation of the early 14th century timber frame to be implemented.

 Richard Oxley, Director of Oxley Conservation, acted as the Historic Buildings Consultant for recent works undertaken to the medieval ruins and the Abbey church, including the refurbishment of the stables into a Visitor Information Centre, ensuring that all works carried out respect the architectural significance of the site.
 Click here for photos.
 The ruins stabilisation project was awarded a Highly Commended by RIBA.

 Sacred Heart of Jesus, Reading

-We carried out the contract administration of extensive stone repairs to the spire and tower of this highly decorative Grade II listed church.
+We have carried out the contract administration of extensive stone repairs to the spire and tower of this highly decorative Grade II listed church.
 The works, which were funded by English Heritage, were carried out in two phases and included the refurbishment of the weathervane, restoration of the gargoyles, repointing stonework and application of a sheltercoat.
 Click here for before and after photos.